fau-advanced-separations/CADET-Process/docs/source/getting_started/simulation.md

 component_system = ComponentSystem(2)
 ```

-To also names to the components, pass a list of strings in the constructor:
+Alternatively, pass a list of strings for the component names in the constructor:

 ```{code-cell} ipython3
 component_system = ComponentSystem(['A', 'B'])
 ```